nildip/DeepLearn_UrbanSoundClassification/README.md

 The dataset can be downloaded from here: https://urbansounddataset.weebly.com/urbansound.html

 For our experiment we will use the python library - librosa - to extract features from the sound files and then use 1D CNNs to classify the sounds.
-A diagramatic representation of the models used and accuracy achieved by each model is given below:

-### 1D CNN using extracted features as single concatenated list

-### 1D CNN using extracted features as seperate lists